 Chief among these precautions is making a game plan for the storm and preparation beforehand.
+Proper planning can help you to cover the possible risks your home may face during a storm while also potentially limiting the costs of winterizing your home.
 Here are a few things to keep in mind.

 Outside Your Home

 Getting the outside of your home ready for the storm goes a long way toward keeping the storm outside.
 Your roof is a great place to start.
 A professional can inspect your roof to ensure it’s winter-ready.

 If you wish to check for yourself, there are a few areas that are important.
 First, check for any loose shingles.
 These may be torn off in a storm’s high winds.
 Next, clean your gutters of leaves or blockages.
 These can cause clogs that may freeze in the winter, leading to leaks and expensive repairs in the spring.